© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mayne stone circle (at Little Mayne Farm) is a scheduled monument protected by Historic England under reference 1002697.
 View the official record →

-Mayne stone circle is a prehistoric monument located at Little Mayne Farm in Dorset, England, comprising a ring of standing stones that dates to the Bronze Age.
+Mayne stone circle is a Bronze Age monument located at Little Mayne Farm in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002697.

 Mayne stone circle (at Little Mayne Farm) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002697.